Caroline Wong: Biography

-Contributions
+Selected works

-In 2012, Wong's textbook, Security Metrics: A Beginner's Guide, was published by McGraw-Hill and later inducted into the Cybersecurity Canon Hall of Fame in 2022.
-She also has her writing featured in several books, including Epic Failures in DevSecOps Vol. 1; CISO COMPASS: Navigating Cybersecurity Leadership Challenges with Insights from Pioneers; Cybersecurity Career Guide: Who Works in Cybersecurity, How We Got Started, Why We Need You; IT Security Metrics: A Practical Framework for Measuring Security & Protecting Data; and Back to Basics: Focusing on the fundamentals to boost cybersecurity and resilience.
+In 2012, Wong's textbook, Security Metrics: A Beginner's Guide has been inducted into the Cybersecurity Canon Hall of Fame in 2022.
+She also has contributed to several books, including Epic Failures in DevSecOps Vol. 1; CISO COMPASS: Navigating Cybersecurity Leadership Challenges with Insights from Pioneers; Cybersecurity Career Guide: Who Works in Cybersecurity, How We Got Started, Why We Need You; IT Security Metrics: A Practical Framework for Measuring Security & Protecting Data; and Back to Basics: Focusing on the fundamentals to boost cybersecurity and resilience.
 Currently, Wong teaches cybersecurity courses on LinkedIn Learning, which ranked one of the top courses of 2022, and is a member of the Forbes Technology Council.
-She recently wrote a book on Pentesting as a Service (PtaaS) with The PtaaS Book.
+She wrote a book on Pentesting as a Service (PtaaS) with The PtaaS Book.
 She also hosts a podcast called the Humans of InfoSec.
+Her most recent book is The AI Cybersecurity Handbook.

 Awards and achievements

 In 2010, Wong received a Women of Influence Award in the One to Watch category from the Executive Women's Forum.
-Wong has been featured as an Influencer in the 2017 Women in IT Security issue of SC Magazine and has been named one of the Top Women in Cloud by CloudNOW.
+She has been featured as an Influencer in the 2017 Women in IT Security issue of SC Magazine and has been named one of the Top Women in Cloud by CloudNOW.
 She was named 2019 Cyber Educator of the Year by the Women's Society of Cyberjutsu.
 In 2020, Wong was recognized as a Power Player for Women in IT Security by SC Magazine.
 In 2021, Wong won a Gold award for Cybersecurity Strategist of the Year in the Cybersecurity Excellence Awards and was recognized as Security Expert of the Year in the Cyber Defense Global InfoSec Awards.

 Wong is regularly featured as a speaker at industry conferences and virtual events including Interzone, DevOps Unbound, RSA, OWASP, and BSides.
 She has also been feature in Protocol and Forbes being recently hailed as one of the 15 most influential women in tech alongside Meg Whitman and Sheryl Sandberg.